darwin-eu/PregnancyIdentifier/README.md

-The pipeline combines outcome-anchored episodes (HIP), timing-anchored episodes (PPS), merges them (HIPPS), then refines start dates (ESD)—so you get a consistent definition of “a pregnancy” across sites and data sources.
+The pipeline combines outcome-anchored episodes (HIP), timing-anchored episodes (PPS), merges them (HIPPS), then refines start dates (ESD)—so you get a consistent definition of a pregnancy across sites and data sources.

 ------------------------------------------------------------------------